November to February in Chiang Mai enjoys the best weather, with cool, pleasant temperatures. It is the prime tourist season.

-This is the best time to go and explore Chiang Mai (weather wise).
-From November to February the temperatures are lower, during the day it is around 25°C and during the night it can be as cold as 13°C. If you travel up to the mountains, for example, Doi Inthanon, you might experience temperatures as low as 3°C.
+The best time to visit Chiang Mai (weather wise) is from November to February.
+The temperatures are lower, during the day it is around 25°C (77°F) and during the night it can be as cold as 13°C (55°F).

 During this season rain is rare, so humidity is low.
-You will find it very comfortable when walking around the city, but you may feel really chilly if you decide to ride a motorbike and you may need a jacket.
+You will find it very comfortable when walking around the city.
 The sky is blue, without clouds.
 Another good thing is that you don't need to turn on the air conditioning at night.

 It is wise to bring all-weather gear along; particularly if you intend hiring a motorcycle to get around, or if going on a mountain trek.
-However, don’t leave out your summer clothes, as midday temperatures can climb up to 30°C.
+However, don't leave out your summer clothes, as midday temperatures can climb up to 30°C (86°F).

 Bring your photography gear if you love taking pictures; this is the best season to get stunning photos of Chiang Mai.
 It is recommended to go early in the morning if you are going to tourist spots because it will be crowded.